1917 Auckland Rugby League season: News

+Club teams by grade participation

+Pupuke club

+On May 17, 1917 the Pupuke rugby league club was granted affiliation with the Auckland Rugby League at their weekly management meeting.
+They entered a single team in the 3rd grade competition.
+The Observer newspaper reported that “Takapuna is the latest recruit to Northern Unionism.
+Forty-three lads there have formed a club to be known as the Pupuke Club.
+One team has been entered in the third grade competitions to play in all red jerseys”.
+In 1921 a club was formed in the same Takapuna area and played until 1925.

 Representative season

 At the season end rather than a strong representative program which had been a feature of earlier years several charity and exhibition matches were played instead.
 These included a match versus the victorious Auckland Rugby Union club champions Railway.
 The team in its entirety switched to the rugby league code.
 They played matches with Ponsonby United and City Rovers at the end of the season.
 The team would go on to struggle for numbers itself in 1918 before eventually amalgamating with Grafton Athletic.

 Victoria Park

 In 1916 the fence around Victoria Park had been removed by the council which made it very difficult to collect gate revenue.
 The league had however secured land which would be developed as Carlaw Park with the aim being to secure the ground and gain revenue from ticket sales in the future.

 First grade championship

 The 1st grade championship had been competing for the Myers Cup from 1910 to 1914 but after the beginning of the war the league decided to not award trophies though the grade competitions were still competed for as normal.
-Twenty three first grade season matches were played which was less than previous seasons but owing to the fact that both Otahuhu and Grafton Athletic were forced to drop out of the competition due to a lack of players as a result of so many leaving to join the war effort.
+Twenty three first grade season matches were played which was less than previous seasons but because both Otahuhu and Grafton Athletic were forced to drop out of the competition due to a lack of players as a result of so many leaving to join the war effort.
 After their Round 4 default to North Shore where only two Otahuhu players turned up they decided to amalgamate senior teams with Grafton.
 This was short lived however as Grafton themselves only lasted until Round 7 when they themselves defaulted a week later.
 Ponsonby United were crowned champions for the first time in their existence.